Make The Perfect Carrot Cake

 For the cake

-1. Preheat the oven to 350°F and prepare pans greasing them generously and lining with parchment paper if desired.
+1. Preheat the oven to 350°F and prepare pans by greasing them generously with butter or cookings spray, lining with parchment paper and lightly grading the paper as well.

-2. Whisk or beat together the granulated sugar, oil, vanilla extract, and eggs in a large bowl with a electric hand mixer or stand mixer with paddle attachment.
+3. Whisk by hand or beat together the granulated sugar, oil, vanilla extract, and eggs in a large bowl with an electric hand mixer or stand mixer with paddle attachment.

-4. Add the flour mixture to the sugar mixture and beat until combined.
+4. Add the flour mixture to the sugar mixture and beat until just combined.
+A few streaks of flour is fine.

 8. Frost and assemble as desired.